bkhelifi/CADS_2024/Beginners_handson/README.md

 ## Session of Thursday, 9h30/10h45
 **Timing analysis** : creating a light curve for a time variable source

-Made by XXXX (lab, city) and XXX (lab, city).
+Made by Jean-Philippe Lenain (LPNHE, Paris) and XXX (lab, city).
 Location : room XXX, Observatoire de Meudon

 Link to the notebook.